To make an appointment, call the Career Center at (315)859-4346.

-Discuss spring course choices with your academic advisor before pre-registration in November; Leslie Bell is happy to meet with you, as well.
+Discuss spring course choices with your academic advisor before pre-registration in November.

 Consider planning a week-long shadowing experience or volunteer work during winter break.

-Visit Career Center and Leslie Bell between November and January to explore opportunities for research or clinical work over summer break.
+Visit Career Center and David Bell between November and February to explore opportunities for research or clinical work over summer break.
 Write or update resume.

 Consider adding or subtracting campus activities.
 Investigate new opportunities.